Sistotrema: Phylogenetics

 Sistotrema has been considered a well delimited genus by the urniform basidia, the number of sterigmata and the oily contents of the hyphae.
 Phylogenetic analyses during the 21st century have, however, shown that Sistotrema is a polyphyletic genus.
 It is closely related to the genera Hydnum, Clavulina, and Membranomyces.
 The mycorrhizal species of Sistotrema form a monophyletic group with the mycorrhizal genus Hydnum, while the remaining saprophytic species in the genus have been suggested by Larsson (2007) to be distributed over several other genera.

-Species of Sistotrema have stichic basidia which means that the spindle has a logitudinal orientation during meiosis.
+Species of Sistotrema have stichic basidia which means that the spindle has a longitudinal orientation during meiosis.
 This character is unique to the Cantharellales, while all other Agaricomycetes have chiastic basidia with a transversely oriented spindle.

 Eriksson et al. (1984) mentions that S. heteronemum differs the most from other species in the genus and that its placement in Sistotrema is not certain.
-It differs from other species in having cyanophilous hyphal walls and basal hyphae which are partly pigmented brown, which according to the authors shows affintiy with Botryobasidium.
+It differs from other species in having cyanophilous hyphal walls and basal hyphae which are partly pigmented brown, which according to the authors shows affinity with Botryobasidium.